quat1024/dazzle-2/README.md

   * modern-style light bulbs and lampshades, maybe
   * art is hard ;)
 * some way to see the invisible lights (consider: like barrier blocks)
-* port the particle light flashes (maybe give em a block loot table this time lmao)